djinn-ci/djinn/docs/user/offline-runner.md

     $ ./make.sh runner

-This will produce a binary called `djinn.out`, simply move this binary into a location that will make it accessible via your `PATH`.
+This will produce a binary called `bin/djinn`, simply move this binary into a location that will make it accessible via your `PATH`.

 ## Configuration Locations